boss-chanon/Snake-Game-AI/README.md

 Agent-DQN.py - Used to teach AI by Deep Q Network.

+Agent-PolicyGradients.py - Used to teach AI by Policy Gradients.

 Agent-AC.py - Used to teach AI by Actor-Critic.

 Agent-A2C.py - Used to teach AI by Advantage Actor-Critic.